CrowdHailer/raxx/README.md

 #### Stateful server

 The `LongPoll` server is stateful.
-After receving a complete request this server has to wait for extra input before sending a response to the client.
+After receiving a complete request this server has to wait for extra input before sending a response to the client.

 ```elixir
 defmodule LongPoll do